 Fishing methods and fishing gear

-Since 2004, all shrimp trawlers have been equipped with fish excluding devices, the so-called Normore grid, to minimise bycatch of cod, Greenland halibut and other fish species.
+Since 2004, all prawn trawlers have been equipped with fish-excluding devices, the so-called Normore grid, to minimise bycatch of cod, Greenland halibut and other fish species.
 Other examples are sorting grids in ground fish trawls, designed to keep the juvenile fish out of the trawl.
-For instance, just by changing the time and place for the gill net settings for lumpfish, this has reduced the bycatch of seabirds from substantial amounts to almost zero (when the nets are set, the seabirds, mainly common eider, are elsewhere; when the seabirds are present, no fishery takes place).
+For instance, just by changing the time and place for the gillnet settings for lumpfish, this has reduced the bycatch of seabirds from substantial amounts to almost zero (when the nets are set, the seabirds, mainly common eider, are elsewhere; when the seabirds are present, no fishery takes place).